xemantic/xemantic.com/ai/workshops/index.md

 **The regular ticket price is 150 EUR.**

-*Note: 25% of profit from tickets will go to [Prachtsaal](https://prachtsaal.berlin) non-profit cooperative.*
+*Note: 25% of the profit from tickets will go to [Prachtsaal](https://prachtsaal.berlin) non-profit cooperative.*

 Tickets must be obtained in 2 steps: